You’ll learn how to play real blues acoustic guitar with lessons from an experienced 40+ year’s blues playing veteran…

 I Highly recommend this blues guitar course for everyone.
 However, I will say that beginners may find the lessons overwhelming, without a fair understanding of tabs and chord progression.

-If you have a desire to play old-time blues, you can benefit from Jim Bruce’s forty years blues experience.
-Get Texas To The Delta Old School Acoustic Blues Guitar Lessons.
+If you have a desire to play old-time blues, you can benefit from Jim Bruce’s forty years of blues experience.